Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 TIP #2: The best way of disposing of a real Christmas tree is to have it turned into mulch (like at a Tree Chipping Event that charities sometimes do at the end of the holiday season).
 One of the worst things to do is to just drop it off at the dump.

-TIP #3: The most environmentally-friendly real trees are ones that are grown locally.
-Ones that are imported from far away have a much higher carbon footprint because of their transportation requirements.
+TIP #3: The most environmentally-friendly real trees are those that are grown locally.
+Those imported from far away have a significantly higher carbon footprint due to their transportation requirements.
 Trees that haven’t been sprayed with pesticides are also obviously preferable (both for you and the environment).

 TIP #5: Ask the tree seller where their trees come from.
 Most are grown in BC, Washington or Oregon.

-TIP #1: Before taking the tree into your house, give it a good shake first to get rid of any bugs.
+TIP #6: Before bringing the tree into your house, give it a good shake to remove any bugs.
 There probably won’t be any, but very occasionally there are.
 Some people even give their trees a bit of a vacuuming.

 Other Information